HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 ## What's the usage of post-MVP extensions?

 Another interesting metric to look at is post-MVP Wasm extensions.
 While WebAssembly 1.0 was released several years ago, it's still actively developed and grows with new features over time.
 Some of those improve code size by moving common operations to the engines, some provide more powerful performance primitives, and others improve developer experience and integration with the web.
-On the official [feature roadmap](https://webassembly.org/roadmap/) we track support for those proposals across latest versions of every popular engine.
+On the official <a hreflang="en" href="https://webassembly.org/roadmap/">feature roadmap</a> we track support for those proposals across latest versions of every popular engine.

 Let's take a look at their adoption in the Almanac dataset too: